|

 From person to person, it seemed to mean something different.

-“their teaching will spread like gangrene”.
+Paul says, “Their teaching will spread like gangrene”.

 The teaching of the ungodly, possibly the Judiazers for example,

 would be classified as godless chatter.
-There
+I think this is really the godless

 were two men that Paul pointed out as examples of those who promoted wrong